alexr101/Angular-Shopping-Cart/README.md

 ###Application Structure

 Before starting to code I thought about the application requirements, and also considered the blog post on the recommendations for this test.
-I went for simple and maintainable.
+I went for simple, maintainable and scalable.
 The project is divided into four main files

 1. Assets - Resources like CSS & JS - Any javascript or external libraries like angular will live here.
 This keeps all these from mixing up with the actual angular application.